cloud-ark/kubeplus/README.md

 ### Isolation

-KubePlus takes an application Helm chart and wraps it in a Kubernetes API.
+KubePlus takes an application Helm chart and wraps it in a Kubernetes API (CRD).
 Application providers use this API to provision application instances on a cluster.
 KubePlus isolates each application instance in a separate Namespace.
 It adds a safety perimeter around such Namespaces using Kubernetes Network Policies and non-shared persistent volumes ensuring that each application instance is appropriately isolated from other instances.
 Additionally, it provides controls for application providers to deploy different tenant application instances on different worker nodes for node isolation.

 ### Security

 The KubePlus Operator does not need any admin-level permissions on a cluster for application providers.
 This allows application providers to offer their managed services on any K8s clusters including those owned by their customers.
-KubePlus comes with a small utility that allows you to create provider specific kubeconfig on a cluster in order to enable this RBAC.
-Application providers have an ability to create a consumer specific further limited kubeconfig to allow for self service provisioning of the instance as well.
+KubePlus comes with a small utility that allows you to create provider specific kubeconfig on a cluster in order to enable application deployments and management.
+Providers have an ability to create a consumer specific further limited kubeconfig to allow for self service provisioning of application instances as well.

 ### Resource utilization
 KubePlus provides controls to set per-namespace resource quotas.
 It also monitors usage of CPU, memory, storage, and network traffic at the application instance level.
 The collected metrics are available in different formats and can be pulled into Prometheus for historical usage tracking.

 ### Upgrades
-A new version of an application can be deployed by updating the application Helm chart under the existing Kubernetes API or registering the new chart under a new Kubernetes API.
-If the existing Kubernetes API object is updated, KubePlus will update all the running application instances (helm releases) to the new version of the application Helm chart.
+A new version of an application can be deployed by updating the application Helm chart under the existing Kubernetes CRD or registering the new chart under a new Kubernetes CRD.
+If the existing Kubernetes CRD object is updated, KubePlus will update all the running application instances (helm releases) to the new version of the application Helm chart.

 ### Customization
-The spec properties of the Kubernetes API wrapping the application Helm chart are the fields defined in the chart’s values.yaml file.
+The spec properties of the Kubernetes CRD wrapping the application Helm chart are the fields defined in the chart’s values.yaml file.
 Application deployments can be customized by specifying different values for these spec properties.

+## Demo

+https://github.com/cloud-ark/kubeplus/assets/732525/efb255ff-fc73-446b-a583-4b89dbf61638

+## Architecture

 KubePlus architecture details are available [here](http://kubeplus-docs.s3-website-us-west-2.amazonaws.com/html/index.html).
 KubePlus is a referenced solution for [multi-customer tenancy in Kubernetes](https://kubernetes.io/docs/concepts/security/multi-tenancy/#multi-customer-tenancy).

-## Demo

-https://github.com/cloud-ark/kubeplus/assets/732525/efb255ff-fc73-446b-a583-4b89dbf61638

-## Example
+## Getting Started

 Let’s look at an example of creating a multi-instance WordPress Service using KubePlus.
 The WordPress service provider goes through the following steps towards this on their cluster:

 1) Create cluster (or using existing cluster).
    For testing purposes you can create a minikube cluster:

-   ``$ minikube start --kubernetes-version=v1.24.3``
+   ``$ minikube start ``

 2) Download KubePlus plugins and set up the PATH
 ```